StarBread2/katcha-chill-customer-app/README.md

 ## Description
 Katcha Chill Fitness App is a mobile gym management application developed for a local gym client as part of a university project.

 The system was designed to modernize gym operations by replacing manual attendance tracking and package management with a real-time mobile platform.
-Features include real-time crowd monitoring with gym traffic insights, QR and credit-based check-ins, an integrated store, personal gym usage analytics, and Google OAuth authentication for secure login.
+Features include real-time crowd monitoring with gym traffic insights, QR and credit-based check-ins, an integrated store, personal gym usage analytics, and Google OAuth authentication for login.

 > Status: Active Development